-If an allegation of misconduct is made against you, members of the Research Committee will convene at the earliest possible opportunity to decide on the best course of action.
+If an allegation of misconduct is made against you, members of the Research Subcommittee will convene at the earliest possible opportunity to decide on the best course of action.
 Depending on the nature of the allegation, you may not be made aware of investigation procedure, or you may be asked to immediately cease your research pending the investigation.

 CBRL is committed to fair process and you will be given a chance to respond to the allegations.
-You may be asked to provide information or evidence about your research activities and to attend a meeting with representatives the Research Committee.
-The process of investigation will be confidential and you may request that the committee consults additional evidence, including contacting other organisations or individuals involved with your project.
+You may be asked to provide information or evidence about your research activities and to attend a meeting with representatives the Research Subcommittee.
+The process of investigation will be confidential and you may request that the Subcommittee consults additional evidence, including contacting other organisations or individuals involved with your project.
 However, you may not break confidentiality agreements with your subjects for this purpose.

-The committee may choose to drop the investigation if they are satisfied with your response.
+The Subcommittee may choose to drop the investigation if they are satisfied with your response.
 They may ask you to make significant changes to the project.
 They may choose to cease your employment contract or revoke your award.
-In the case of funded researchers, this may mean you are asked to return funds that you have already received, if the committee believes that you have been intentionally deceptive in your application.
 For further information on the termination of contracts, see the Staff Handbook.